GitbookIO/plugin-exercises/README.md

 ## How to use it?

-This plugin is installed by default with gitbook 1.0.1.

-To use the exercises plugin in your Gitbook project, add the `exercises` plugin to the `book.json` file.
+To use the exercises plugin in your Gitbook project, add the `exercises` plugin to the `book.json` file, then install plugins using `gitbook install`.

 ```
 {
     "plugins": ["exercises"]
 }
 ```
-> If you want to use multiple plugins in your project, seperate the plugin names with a comma.
-For example: `"plugins": ["quizzes", "exercises"]`.

 ## Exercises format